rosiecorio/week-three-project/README.md

--I have used a single function to manage all shop upgrades -I've added a sound effect for clicking the cookie and a rotation animation on the cookie -I've added a title content change that occurs on the inital click of the cookie
+-I have used a single function to manage all shop upgrades -I've added a sound effect for clicking the cookie and a rotation animation on the cookie -I've added a title content change that occurs on the inital click of the cookie -I've added a media query for a mobile accessible version of the game.

 🎯 Were there any requirements or goals that you were unable to achieve?